lauradupac/ARIMA-inflation-forecasting/README.md

 # ARIMA-inflation-forecasting
-ARIMA model selection for UK inflation forecasting 1989-2022
+This project features fitting an ARIMA model for forecasting UK inflation over years 1989-2022 out of 5 candidates, running diagnostics on wellness of fit, and discussing the consequences for implementing policy based on results.

 # README